Prior Consultation with Indigenous Groups

 Located in the Centro Experimental Amazónico (CEA) the museum will be an open educational space to preserve and protect artifacts, and will present the cultural diversity and history of the Putumayo department.

-The Suruma Museum project will be completed and open to the public by 2020.
+The Suruma Museum project will be completed and open to the public in 2020.

 Some of the artifacts that will be housed in the Suruma Museum were discovered by Gran Tierra Energy through our archaeological activities in Putumayo.
 These specific archaeological activities took more than four months of work and during this period of time, 30 archaeologists and 160 local field helpers excavated more than 3,500 square metres.